timunie/Ava-ApiTests/website/docs/P_Avalonia_Controls_TreeView_SelectedItem.md

+<a href="https://github.com/AvaloniaUI/Avalonia/tree/master/srcAvalonia.Controls/TreeView.cs#L116" title="View the source code">View Source</a>

 #### Property Value
+<a href="https://learn.microsoft.com/dotnet/api/system.object" target="_blank" rel="noopener noreferrer">Object</a>

+##
-<a href="https://learn.microsoft.com/dotnet/api/system.object" target="_blank" rel="noopener noreferrer">Object</a>Note that setting this property only currently works if the item is expanded to be visible.
+Note that setting this property only currently works if the item is expanded to be visible.
 To select non-expanded nodes use `Selection.SelectedIndex`.

 ## See Also